-Clever Hans grew up in 19th century Germany and never had formal schooling.
-Although, they wouldn't have let him in the classroom if he ever tried.
+Clever Hans grew up in 19th-century Germany and never had formal schooling.
+However, they wouldn't have let him in the classroom even if he tried.
 Despite his lack of education, he supposedly learned to add, subtract, multiply, divide, use fractions, spell words, and even understand German.
 But Hans could never master talking.

 That's because Clever Hans was a horse.